2025–26 TPBL season: Preseason

 The Taiwan Professional Basketball League held the preseason games at the Pingtung County Stadium on October 3 to 5, 2025.

 Regular season

-The regular season started on October 11, 2025 and is scheduled to end on May 3, 2026.
+The regular season started on October 11, 2025 and ended on May 3, 2026.
 On October 11, the 2025–26 season opening game, matched by the Kaohsiung Aquas and the New Taipei Kings, was played at Xinzhuang Gymnasium.